 Typically, wrongful death cases have four parts that you need to prove to win your claim for damages:

-For a successful wrongful death lawsuit, there must be evidence that there was a correlation between the death and neglect of the accused.
-Accordingly, a wrongful death lawsuit may be brought about from fatal injuries that result from:
+For a successful wrongful death lawsuit, there must be evidence that there was a correlation between the death and the accused’s actions.
+Accordingly, a wrongful death lawsuit may be brought when fatal injuries result from:

 - Failure to warn guests about dangerous hazards on their property